Non-backtracking Graph Neural Networks: Non-backtracking Graph Neural Network

 where $\phi^{(t)}$ and $\psi^{(t)}$ are backbone-specific non-linear update and permutation-invariant aggregation functions at the $t$-th layer, respectively.
-For example, $\psi^{(t)}$ and $\phi^{(t)}$ are multi-layer perceptron and summation over a set for the graph isomorphism network \citep{xu2018how}, respectively.
+For example, $\psi^{(t)}$ and $\phi^{(t)}$ are multi-layer perceptron and summation over a set for the graph isomorphism network \citep[GIN]{xu2018how}, respectively.
 Given the update in \cref{eq:nba-gnn}, one can observe that the message $h_{i \rightarrow j}^{(t)}$ is never incorporated in the message $h_{j \rightarrow i}^{(t+1)}$, and hence the update is free from backtracking.
+Note that line graph neural networks \citep[LGNN]{chen2017supervised} also applied non-backtracking operators in GNNs.
+However, it does not address the issue of redundant messages, as it continues to use the adjacency matrix.
+Our key contribution is the use of the non-backtracking operator specifically to tackle the message redundancy issue.
+Please refer to \cref{appx:compare-related-work} for a detailed comparison.

-\textbf{Initialization and node-wise aggregation of messages.} The message at the $0$-th layer $h_{i\rightarrow j}^{(0)}$ is initialized by encoding the node features $x_{i}, x_{j}$, and the edge feature $e_{ij}$ using a non-linear function $\phi$.
-After updating hidden features for each edge based on \cref{eq:nba-gnn}, we apply permutation-invariant pooling over all the messages for graph-wise predictions.
-Since we use hidden features for each edge, we construct the node-wise predictions at the final layer as follows:
+\paragraph{Initialization and Node-wise Aggregation of Messages.} The message at the $0$-th layer $h_{i\rightarrow j}^{(0)}$ is initialized by encoding the node features $x_{i}, x_{j}$, and the edge feature $e_{ij}$ using a non-linear function $\phi$.
+After updating hidden features for each edge based on \cref{eq:nba-gnn}, we apply a permutation-invariant pooling over all the messages for graph-wise predictions.
+Since we use hidden features for each edge, we construct the node-wise predictions at the final $T$-th layer as follows:

 where $\sigma$ is a non-linear aggregation function with different weights for incoming edges $j\rightarrow i$ and outgoing edges $i\rightarrow j$, $\rho$ is a non-linear aggregation function invariant to the permutation of nodes in $\mathcal{N}(i)$.
-We provide a computation graph of NBA-GNNs in \cref{subfig:comp_graph_nba} to summarize our algorithm.
+We provide a computation graph of NBA-GNN in \cref{subfig:comp_graph_nba} to summarize our algorithm.

-\textbf{Begrudgingly backtracking update.} While the messages from our update are resistant to backtracking, a message $h_{j\rightarrow i}^{(t)}$ may get trapped in node $i$ for the special case when $\mathcal{N}(i) = \{j\}$.
+\paragraph{Begrudgingly Backtracking Update.} While the messages from our update are resistant to backtracking, a message $h_{j\rightarrow i}^{(t)}$ may get trapped in node $i$ for the special case when $\mathcal{N}(i) = \{j\}$.
 To resolve this issue, we introduce a simple trick coined begrudgingly backtracking update \citep{rappaport2017faster} that updates $h_{i\rightarrow j}^{(t+1)}$ using $h_{j\rightarrow i}^{(t)}$ only when $\mathcal{N}(i) = \{j\}$.
-We empirically verify the effectiveness of begrudgingly backtracking updates in \cref{sec:abl-begrud}.
+We empirically verify the effectiveness of begrudgingly backtracking updates in \cref{subsec:abl}.